Flame878/Wireless-Joystick-servo-camera-mount/README.md

 - PWM signal control over wireless link

 -- Future Improvements --
-- Add second axis (pan/tilt)
 - Implement dead-zone filtering
-- Enclosure design
+- Enclosure design (I cant 3d model a case yet need to learn)
-- Battery voltage monitoring
+- Battery voltage monitoring ( Gave me alot of problems but fixed it since i use the camera stand for my church it needs to be able to run for atleast 2hrs -- My test run lasted an hour n 30m so i think my solution worked)